Responding to COVID-19

 - Thru-hikers must frequently stop in towns to resupply, whether in grocery stores or via mail drops.

-- In order to get to these towns, hikers must either arrange for shuttles or hitchhike, or arrange for other transportation.
+- To get to these towns, hikers must either arrange for shuttles or hitchhike, or arrange for other transportation.